Have you ever stared confused at an ingredient list on a clothing tag wondering…

 1 According to the way of dyeing, it can be divided into two kinds: dip dyeing and padding.

-No matter woven fabric or knitted fabric, most of them dyed with piece dyed, yarn dyeing is the second, and other dyeing methods reflect each other, together deducing colorful fashion.
+Whether woven fabric or knitted fabric, most of them are dyed with piece dyed, yarn dyeing is the second, and other dyeing methods reflect each other, together deducing colorful fashion.

 2.1 Solution dyed